jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 I implemented a scikit-learn pipeline for some exemplary hyperparameter tuning on the training set.
 I did not spend much time on this part and went with standard best practice for machine learning solutions (randomized search on expanding time series splits of the train set).
 Then, a model with the identifiedbest parameters is trained on the entire training setand used for predictions on the test set for performance evaluation.
 I am using the `predict_proba` function, as this gves me far more information than just labels.
 For a trading strategy, this could also imply the level of certainity for the advised decision.
 To train a model, run `main_training.py` in the root folder of the project.
 This model and key parameters and metrics are logged to mlflow.
-AsI am not having a SQL-database on my laptop, model registration is not as convenient as it usually iswith MLflow and I am storing the model with joblib as well (and by model I mean the sklearn pipeline).
+AsI am not having a SQL-database on my laptop, model registration is not as convenient as it usually is with MLflow and I am storing the model with joblib as well (and by model I mean the sklearn pipeline).

 ## Evaluation